 -

-Executive Assistant Recruiters vs. Direct Hiring – Using executive assistant recruiters adds recruitment fees but ensures a faster, more reliable hiring process.
+Executive Assistant Recruiters vs. Direct Hiring—Using executive assistant recruiters adds recruitment fees but ensures a faster, more reliable hiring process.
 Direct hiring through freelance platforms or job boards saves on recruiter costs but requires extensive vetting.

 -

 Additional Costs for Tools and Benefits – Virtual EAs may require software subscriptions, while in-house assistants need benefits like healthcare, PTO, and retirement contributions.
-Factoring in these expenses helps determine the true cost of hiring an EA.
+Factoring in these expenses helps determine the actual cost of hiring an EA.

 6. Tips for Managing Your Executive Assistant Effectively